jrandj/aws-security-specialty/README.md

     * AWS offers many services that can be of assistance in an IRP.
 These include:
         * **AWS Shield:** Provides a managed service offering DDoS protection to applications running in AWS.
 AWS Shield Standard is free and AWS Shield Advanced costs additional.
-        * AWS WAF: Widely used with AWS Shield as it helps protect your layer 7 application-level traffic.
+        * **AWS WAF:** Widely used with AWS Shield as it helps protect your layer 7 application-level traffic.
 AWS WAF Classic allows the creation of basic rules, and AWS WAF which offers more features.
         * **AWS Firewall Manager:** Provides a way to simplify administration and maintenance tasks for AWS WAF, AWS Shield, and Amazon VPC security groups across multiple accounts and resources.
-Requires AWS account as an owner or member of an AWS organization, an IAM entity that can perform as an administrator role to activate it, and it AWS Config must be configured.
+Requires AWS account as an owner or member of an AWS organization, an IAM entity that can perform as an administrator role to activate it, and AWS Config must be configured.
         * **AWS Config:** Tracks and records changes to AWS resources.

     * AWS logging services include: